Technigo/project-labyrinth/README.md

 # Project Labyrinth

-The React project includes Redux-related topics, such as using thunks for async actions, working with APIs, and using Redux Toolkit.
+This React project includes Redux-related topics, such as using thunks for async actions, working with APIs, and using Redux Toolkit.
 The project was pair-programmed.
 The project uses APIs with Redux, using thunks and reusable components and sends JSON in the body of a request.

 ## The problem